Pokechu22/mcrdp/README.md

 1. Download my tweaked version of [properJavaRDP](https://github.com/Pokechu22/properjavardp).
 2. Run `gradlew install` inside of properJavaRDP, to add it to your local maven repository.
 3. Open `src/main/java/mcrdp/LiteModMcRdp.java`.
-Find `init` and then edit the list of instances to values you want (map key is the name used on signs, and parameters to `RDPInstance.create` are `ip`, `username`, `password, `width`, and `height`)  - the defaults will not work for you.
+Find `init` and then edit the list of instances to values you want (map key is the name used on signs, and parameters to `RDPInstance.create` are `ip`, `username`, `password`, `width`, and `height`)  - the defaults will not work for you.
 (Right now, these aren't changable in game - that will change).
-4. Run `gradlew runClient` inside of mcrdp.
+4. Run `gradlew runClient` to launch Minecraft.
 ForgeGradle will spend a while setting up the workspace, and then the development launcher will start (you can choose "cancel" to enter offline mode).
-Alternatively, run `gradlew build` to generate a
+Alternatively, run `gradlew build` to generate a litemod for use outside of the development workspace.
-6. See usage below for setting up an RDP display ingame.
+5. See usage below for setting up an RDP display ingame.

 ## Usage